rucio/notifier/README.md

 $ npm run electron
 ```

-This will start the React dev server inside of an Electron window.
+This will start Rucio Notifier inside of an Electron window.
 Any changes will be refleted live in the app.

 #### Connecting your Rucio Account